 With electric scooters, distance is only a matter of battery capacity.

-Most scooters today can cover around 30 kilometers on a single charge.
-Many can go much more.
-Some are even going into the hundreds.
+Most scooters today can cover around 18 mi / 30 km on a single charge.
+Many can go much more, with some having more than 100 mi / 160 km.

 The overall volume when folded and the typically low weight is the main reason why electric scooters are portable.

-To someone that has never ridden before, it may seem a lot harder than it is.
+To someone who has never ridden before, it may seem a lot harder than it is.

 It really isn’t.
 Riding an electric scooter is very easy.